kipcole9/money/README.md

 Note that the amount and currency code arguments to `Money.new/3` can be supplied in either order.

+### Casting a money type (basic support for HTML forms)

+`Money` supports form field inputs that are a single string combining both a currency code and an amount.
+When a form field (or other data) is [cast](https://hexdocs.pm/ecto/Ecto.Changeset.html#cast/4) then `Money` will attempt to parse a string field into a `Money.t` using `Money.parse/2`.
+Therefore simple money form input can be supported with a single input field of `type=text`.

+Note that when parsing the input text, the amount is interpreted in the context of the current locale set on the default backend configured for `ex_money`.
+This affects how separator characters are interpreted in exactly the same way as is done for `Money.new/3`.

 ### Float amounts cannot be provided to `Money.new/2`

 Float have well-known issues in computing due to issues of rounding and potential precision loss.
 Internally `Money` uses `Decimal` to store the amount which allows arbitrary precision arithmetic.  `Money` also uses the `numeric` type in Postgres to preserve precision and even goes to far as to store the amount as a `string` in `MySQL` for the same reason.